-On December 9, the Brown Center on Education Policy at Brookings will host an expert discussion on the politics of education.
-Panelists will discuss recent events and what they mean for students, schools, and society, as well as how education might factor into the 2022 elections.
+On Dec.
+9, 2021, the Brown Center on Education Policy at Brookings hosted an expert discussion on the politics of education.
+Panelists discussed recent events and what they mean for students, schools, and society, as well as how education might factor into the 2022 elections.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.